-Court of Appeal decision was also appealed to the Supreme Court of Canada.
-The Alberta, Saskatchewan and Ontario reference cases were heard together by the Supreme Court of Canada on September 22, 2020.
-Each of Saskatchewan, Ontario and Alberta participated in the scheduled hearing, along with the Attorneys General of Quebec, New Brunswick, Manitoba and British Columbia and various other interested parties.
+Alberta, Saskatchewan, and Ontario referred the constitutionality of the GGPPA to their respective Courts of Appeal.
+The Alberta, Saskatchewan and Ontario reference cases were appealed to the Supreme Court of Canada, which conducted a final hearing on the matter.
 On March 25, 2021, the Supreme Court of Canada found that carbon pollution knows no boundaries and that the Government of Canada has the authority to address it by applying a price on carbon pollution in jurisdictions that do not have their own system that meets minimum national stringency standards.